Rockland, Maine: Education

+The Watershed School in Camden, Maine closed in 2024.

 Infrastructure

 Transportation

 U.S. Route 1 passes through the county from the west and to the north.
 Maine State Route 17 goes north from the town, and Maine State Route 73 goes from the town, to the peninsula to the south.

 The Maine State Ferry Service operates three ferry routes out of Rockland Ferry Terminal.
 There are multiple departures per day to Vinalhaven and North Haven, while ferries to Matinicus depart less regularly.
 Intercity buses operated by Concord Coach Lines also stop at the ferry terminal, with service to Boston, Portland, Brunswick, Bangor, and other nearby towns.

 Rail

 Until 1958, the Rockland was the terminus for Maine Central Railroad passenger trains from Portland, along the Rockland Branch from Brunswick.
 The Maine Central Railroad ran three trains a day on the days besides Sunday and fewer trains on Sunday.
 In Portland's Union Station, these trains made connections to trains to Boston, New York City, Bangor and the Canadian Maritimes.
 In the final months, service diminished to one daily except Sunday trip in each direction, until finally discontinuing on April 4, 1959.

 From 2003 to 2015, the Maine Eastern Railroad offered seasonal excursion service to Rockland, Maine which connected to Amtrak's Downeaster at Brunswick.
 In October 2017, the Northern New England Passenger Rail Authority announced plans to extend one weekend Downeaster round trip to Rockland between Memorial Day and Labor Day beginning in 2018.
 Intermediate stops would be made at Bath, Wiscasset, and Newcastle.
 As part of preparation, Amtrak, along with the Northern New England Passenger Rail Authority, Maine Department of Transportation and the Central Maine and & Quebec Railroad, made a test run of a train on August 14.